 Donation Along with a Small Gift

 Pair a donation to an art museum with a small gift from the museum gift shop or a collection of post cards featuring famous works of art.
 Donating to someone in campus ministry?
 Wrap up a new coffee mug or keychain with the school’s logo.
-A little pet ornament if donating to an animal shelter.
+Or a little pet ornament from our Pet Lovers Guide if donating to an animal shelter.

 To that end, we do not think it’s necessary to include the amount you donated unless you feel compelled to do so.
 It’s truly the thought and gesture that counts the most here.
 Again, a simple “In place of a gift, I made a gift to [organization name] in your name this year.
 Merry Christmas!” is just as meaningful without making mention of the donation amount.